Texas Motorcycle Accident Lawyers Protecting Motorcyclists' Rights

 What evidence can show how a motorcycle wreck happened?

-In many wrecks, including motorcycle wrecks, Tate Accident Law attorneys will download Electronic Control Modules.
+In many accidents, including motorcycle wrecks, Tate Accident Law motorcycle attorneys will download Electronic Control Modules (ECM).
 These “black boxes” are present on all recently manufactured vehicles and record data in the event of a crash or other triggering event, such as sudden braking or extreme steering.
 The data collected includes speed, steering input, throttle, and brake position, among other data points.
 Some modules even record video footage.
-Our attorneys can review the data and reconstruct how a wreck occurred.
+Our attorneys can review the data and reconstruct how an accident occurred.

 Motorcycle wrecks often entail a dispute about how the wreck happened.
 Witness statements, video, and ECM data can help to establish what caused the wreck.
 If you have been hit on a motorcycle, please call our office to speak with an attorney for free at 972-433-6113.